The course will start and finish about 200 meters from Bellingshausen, the Russian base and head east toward the Uruguayan, base.

 exclusive to Travelling Fit clients

-- Invite to Travelling Fit Antarctica Marathon Closed Facebook Group
+- Invite to Travelling Fit's Antarctica Marathon Closed Facebook Group

 exclusive to Travelling Fit clients